 Applications will include:

-- Personal Statement and Project Proposal: Tell us about yourself and why you want to participate in the program.
+- Personal Statement and Project Proposal: Tell us about yourself and why you want to participate in the program (250 words).
 Provide a description of the project you’re pursuing.
 Consider these questions: What is your long-term goal for this project?
 How would you like to see the community or policy benefit from this work?
 What makes this reporting new or important?
+(No more than 500 words)

 - Proposed Budget: Please provide a grant amount requested and a rough breakdown of how you plan to use the funds.